Nick Bonino: Minor

 Bonino began his high school career at Farmington High School in Connecticut before transferring to Avon Old Farms.
 While at Farmington, Bonino played under the tutelage of Mike Barone while leading the school to its first state championship.
 In his junior year, Bonino scored three goals to lift Farmington over North Branford for the NHC Tournament title.
-He later scored another hat-trick to lead Farmington to the aCIAC Division II boys hockey finals against Trumbull.
+He later scored another hat-trick to lead Farmington to the a CIAC Division II boys' hockey finals against Trumbull.
 His play as a sophomore drew attention from University of Maine men's assistant coach Grant Standbrook and Avon Old Farms coach John Gardner.
 Although he impressed Gardner with his playmaking ability, the coach was concerned with his skating skills.
 In spite of this, Bonino led the team to its first state championship by scoring the game-winning goal with 12:28 left in the second overtime.

 After scoring a state single-season record 68 goals, Bonino transferred to Avon Old Farms for his senior year.
 While at Avon Old Farms, Bonino captained the team to the New England Prep championship in 2007.
 As a member of this team, he played on a line with brothers Tom and Cam Atkinson to win the Avon Old Farms Christmas Hockey Classic over The Frederick Gunn School.
-He also committed to play collegiate ice hockey at Boston University for the Boston University Terriers men's ice hockey team on a hockey scholarship after offers from Providence, New Hampshire, Yale, and Union.
+He also committed to play collegiate ice hockey at Boston University for the men's ice hockey team on a hockey scholarship after offers from Providence, New Hampshire, Yale, and Union.
 Leading up to the 2007 NHL Entry Draft, Bonino was ranked 117th among North American Skaters in the NHL Central Scouting Bureaus Mid-Term Rankings.
 Bonino was eventually drafted by the San Jose Sharks in the sixth round, 173rd overall.